Pattern Bridge

 }

-One of the advantages of this approach is undoubtedly the ability to extend the functionality of the application, by writing plug-ins / libraries that implement the abstracted logic, without changing the code of the main application.
+One of the advantages of this approach is undoubtedly the ability to expand the functionality of the application by writing plugins/libraries that implement abstracted logic without changing the code of the main application.

-What is the difference with the Strategy pattern?
-Both patterns are very similar, but the Strategy describes the switching * of algorithms *, while the Bridge allows switching large parts * of any complex logic *.
+What’s the difference with the Strategy pattern?
+Both patterns are very similar, but Strategy describes switching *algorithms*, while Bridge allows switching large parts of *any logic, no matter how complex*.

-The chain of responsibility refers to the behavioral design patterns.
+Chain of responsibility refers to behavioral design patterns.

 Countries are divided into four groups – countries without censorship, with moderate, medium and very strict censorship.
-The decision is made to use neural networks to classify the level of heresy in the viewing fragment of the film.
-For the project, very expensive state-of-art neurons purchased with different levels of censorship detection are purchased, the developer’s task is to break the film into fragments and transfer them to chain of neural networks, from moderate to strict, until one of them detects heresy, then the fragment is sent to manual cut.
-It is impossible to make a walk through all the NNs, because too much computing power is spent on their work (we still have to pay for the electricity), it should stop on the first classify.
+A decision is made to use neural networks to classify the level of heresy in the review fragment of the film.
+Very expensive state-of-art neural networks trained for different levels of censorship are purchased for the project, the developer’s task is to break the film into fragments and pass them along a chain of neural networks, from free to strict, until one of them detects heresy, then the fragment is transferred for manual review for further editing.
+It is impossible to go through all the neural networks, since too much computing power is spent on their work (we still have to pay for electricity), it is enough to stop at the first one that worked.

 Naive pseudocode implementation: